kodydeda4/ios-desserts-app/README.md

 ### II.
 Features

-Features are implemented as Reducers, with view-actions isolated in their own enum, so that actions sent to the store can be easily distinguished.
-The app has 3 features:
+Features are defined as Reducers, containing State, Actions, and Dependencies.
+Actions which can be sent thru the view are defined as their own enum to keep the code easy to read.

 1. `AppReducer`
     * Root reducer of the app.
 You can add more features here if you like.